March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 Questioner: Not really.
 I’m not sure what it means, not to lose sight of yourself.

 Katagiri Roshi: For instance, intention.
 “I want to do zazen.”
 Okay?
 That intention originally must be very simple.
-So that intention lets you do something very simply, totally simply, directly.
-Straightforwardness.
+So that intention lets you do something very simply, directly, straightforwardly.
 Okay?

 Questioner: Okay.

-Katagiri Roshi: But if you start to do it, [he laughs,] intention gradually [will be] very vague.
+Katagiri Roshi: But if you start to do it, [he laughs,] intention gradually [becomes] very vague.
 You know?

 Katagiri Roshi: Right.
 Very complicated.
-In the beginning, first beginning of intention is a little bit clear and very nice.
-But the second stage, second moment, intention becomes a little bit mixed up by something else, you know?
+The first beginning of intention is a little bit clear and very nice.
+But the second moment, intention becomes a little bit mixed up by something else, you know?
 Because immediately in the first moment, you have experienced something which seems to be good, and then you say, “Wonderful!”
 [He laughs.]
-And then the intention becomes a little bit, you know, a little bigger.
-And the next moment, you don’t experience something nice, so intention becomes pretty… dejected?
-Degenerated?
-No. A little bit confused.
+And then the intention becomes a little bigger.
+And the next moment, you don’t experience something nice, so intention becomes pretty… dejected? […] A little bit confused.

-So, intention originally is very simple, but it’s not, so finally, you are enslaved by intention.
+So, intention originally is very simple, but [then] it’s not.
+So finally, you are “enslaved” by intention.

 Questioner: I understand.